 The new dashboard inherits the title and tags of the original map.
 To ensure that your dashboard is given a unique name in your ArcGIS Online organization, you'll add your initials.

-- For Title, add your initials to the end of the default name.
+- In the Create new dashboard window, for Title, add your initials to the end of the default name.

-- Leave the summary and tags unchanged and click Done.
+- Leave the summary and tags unchanged and click Create dashboard.